emipa606/NWNRealFogOfWar/README.md

 Update of Luca De Petrillos mod https://steamcommunity.com/sharedfiles/filedetails/?id=2560931731

 - Reported to be compatible with CAI 5000 - Advanced AI + Fog Of War as long as the fog of war in that mod is turned off
+ - Wall and ceiling cameras can now be placed over other items, using the same mechanic as wall-mounted lights.
+Thanks to ODevil who made the original patch!

 ![Image](https://i.imgur.com/pufA0kM.png)